How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Statistics for Des Moines, Iowa

 Home to quintessential Midwesterners, the Iowan way of life in Des Moines stems from state fairs, hearty meals from diverse restaurants, prestigious universities, and insurance companies.

-Ranked as the 21st most-connected city in the state of agriculture, the average download speed of Des Moines is 73.7 Mbps, which gives the capital city the lead over neighboring cities like ahead of Windsor Heights, Pleasant Hill, and Norwalk.
+Ranked as the 17th most-connected city in the state of agriculture, the average download speed of Des Moines is 80.6 Mbps, which gives the capital city the lead over neighboring cities like ahead of West Des Moines, Pleasant Hill, Windsor Heights, and Norwalk.
 Although most areas in Des Moines have 2-3 internet providers readily available, approximately 5,000 people still only have access to one or no wired internet.
 Despite this, sources indicate that Des Moines’ internet could improve, especially for students who populate the major colleges located throughout the city.

 2.6% of consumers in Des Moines5,000 People Only have access to 1 or fewer wired internet providers available at their address.

 This data is calculated from FCC datasets which providers are legally required to supply twice a year.
 We further validate this data for accuracy.